-So I ignored his messages (WhatsApp broadcast) for a long time until one day he called to tell me he dropped an urgent message on WhatsApp for some days now and I’ve not replied him.
+So I ignored his messages (WhatsApp broadcast) for a long time until one day he called to tell me he dropped an urgent message on WhatsApp for some days and I had not replied to him.
 I was surprised I missed this but then again I was not surprised because he caused it.

-One of the solutions that I usually practice is to reply my WhatsApp messages during breaks – my free time.
-Now, we all have breaks at works.
-I personally have 30 – 45 minutes break depending on my schedule for the day.
-So I reply WhatsApp chat during this time.
+One of the solutions that I usually practice is to reply to my WhatsApp messages during breaks – my free time.
+Now, we all have breaks at work.
+I personally have a 30 – 45-minute break depending on my schedule for the day.
+So I replied to the WhatsApp chat during this time.

 Number three solution is to reply before bedtime.
 Although my doctor said this is not good because of the light from my phone doesn’t put me in sleeping mode on time, I still do it.
 This works but I strongly advise you against it.

 This is another bad WhatsApp Etiquette many folks do too much.
 If you have not been guilty about all I have mentioned so far, you are certainly guilty of this – I too until I woke and I hope you too will wake after reading what I am about to write on this.

 You see, it’s one thing to spread news on WhatsApp group or contacts, it is another thing to spread fake news.
 I hear by now you can even be arrested for spreading fake news on WhatsApp.
 Yes, this is possible if investigators are able to trace the person or group of people who originated the fake news.